Expert Dental Crowns in Post, TX: What You Need to Know

 Your Experience with Dental Crowns: What to Expect

 The procedure for dental crowns is relatively straightforward.
-During preparation, local anesthesia ensures comfort as Dr. [doctor_name] reshapes your tooth.
+During preparation, local anesthesia ensures comfort as Dr. Xochitl Anderton reshapes your tooth.
 While waiting for your permanent crown, avoid sticky foods that might dislodge your temporary crown.
 Once fitted with the permanent crown, maintaining regular oral hygiene will maximize its lifespan.

 Frequently Asked Questions About Dental Crowns

-If you're considering dental crowns in [city], Texas, contact [practice_name] at [phone] to schedule a consultation with Dr. [doctor_name] today!
+If you're considering dental crowns in Post, Texas, contact Post Family Dentistry at 806-495-3600 to schedule a consultation with Dr. Xochitl Anderton today!